Connect with a certified trainer for free

 Symptoms

-You may have a hamstring injury if you experience sudden pain at the back of the thigh and one or more of the following symptoms:
+You may have a hamstring injury if you experience sudden pain in the back of the thigh, along with one or more of the following hamstring tear symptoms:

 • Pain behind the knee

-This may indicate a partial or complete tear.
+These symptoms may indicate a partial or complete hamstring tear.

-• Ice the affected area throughout the day
+• Ice: Apply ice to the affected area several times a day

 When to see a doctor